VoiNetwork/learn-more/docs/join-the-revolution/advanced/core-partners.md

 Typically, Core Partners may wish to create DAOs that collectively tackle problems faced by the ecosystem, such as marketing, education, network health, or other big-picture issues that need executing on.

-By leveraging Core Partners, especially those whichare DAOs, we can ensure decentralized decision-making and innovative solutions that are truly community-driven.
+By leveraging Core Partners, especially those which are DAOs, we can ensure decentralized decision-making and innovative solutions that are truly community-driven.

 # Being a Core Partner